Turlure-Nael-23018992/SkyRank/paper/paper.md

 - ✅ Benchmarking on synthetic uncorrelated datasets with 3, 6, and 9 dimensions, ranging from 10 to 1,000,000,000 tuples

 # Software Architecture

+SkyRank relies on several Git repositories that are integrated as submodules to promote modularity and reuse:

+- [`SkyRank-Client`](https://github.com/Turlure-Nael-23018992/SkyRank-Client) serves as the main interface and execution environment for SkyRank, allowing it to be used as a Python API.
+- [`BBS-Python-3.x-`](https://github.com/Turlure-Nael-23018992/BBS-Python-3.x-) provides an implementation of the BBS (Branch and Bound Skyline) algorithm.
+- [`R-Tree-Python-3.x-`](https://github.com/Turlure-Nael-23018992/R-Tree-Python-3.x-) implements spatial indexing structures required by BBS.

+These repositories are hierarchically embedded as follows:
+`SkyRank-Client` → `SkyRank` → `BBS-Python-3.x-` → `R-Tree-Python-3.x-`.

+This structure enables clean separation of concerns, encourages reusability, and simplifies algorithmic extensions across the Skyline ecosystem.

+The repository is organized into logically separated modules, with each directory serving a dedicated purpose—from algorithmic implementation to UI, benchmarking tools, and export features—ensuring modularity and clarity throughout the codebase.

 - `Algorithms/` contains the core implementations of Skyline ranking methods, including `dp-idp`, `RankSky`, `CoSky`, and `DeepSky`.